MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 #### Updating Your ODBC Driver Manager

 Database operations with ODBC depend upon having both an ODBC driver and an ODBC driver manager.
-Teradata ODBC drivers are provided in a client package that includes an ODBC driver manager; if you will be using Microsoft R Server exclusively with a Teradata database, we recommend that you use this supplied ODBC driver manager.
-If you will be using Microsoft R Server with other databases in addition to Teradata, we recommend installing unixODBC 2.3.1 for all your ODBC data management.
+Teradata ODBC drivers are provided in a client package that includes an ODBC driver manager; if you are using Microsoft R Server exclusively with a Teradata database, we recommend that you use this supplied ODBC driver manager.
+If you are using Microsoft R Server with other databases in addition to Teradata, we recommend installing unixODBC 2.3.1 for all your ODBC data management.

 ##### Configuring the Teradata ODBC Driver Manager